OverTheWire Bandit Walkthrough

 - Objective: Read a file named

-in the home directory. - Steps:
+-in the home directory. - Steps:

 - Use

-to list the files in the directory.ls
+lsto list the files in the directory.ls - Notice a file named

-to indicate itโs a file.
+./to indicate it’s a file.

 - Use